OPSN/MVP-discuss/README.md

 # MVP-discuss
-A place to design a proof of concept implementation of Overlaid Personal Semantic Networks.
+A place to design a proof-of-concept implementation of Overlaid Personal Semantic Networks.
 (For what that is, see below.)

 To prove the concept, an implementation of it has to be useful -- it should be a "minimum viable product".